A Complete Guide To Roku’s New IDK

 As we know that the demand for Smart TV app development is increasing day by day, publishing and creating your own Roku channel is a smart move.
 Publishing your ROKU channel isn’t tough at all, thanks to the ROKU development team for introducing such an amazing SDK and now this newly launched IDK.

-Roku has recently launched an independent developer kit (IDK) which is responsible for allowing the Roku developers to enhance the Roku’s operating system utility and expediting more innovation through the entire platform.
+Roku has recently launched an independent developer kit (IDK) which is responsible for allowing the Roku developers to enhance the Roku’s operating system utility and expediting more innovation throughout the entire platform.

 This blog is a complete guide to the newly launched Roku’s IDK, and will help you in understanding the comprehensive features and documentations of this IDK.